What is a Continuity of Operations Plan

 Assess the Risks

-After you identify your company's BIA, make a list of risks, threats and hazards your business faces.
-Those risks will be unique to your area and could include natural disasters like tornadoes, hurricanes or floods, equipment malfunctions, data breaches or illnesses of key employees.
+After you identify your company's critical functions through the BIA, list risks, threats and hazards specific to your location and industry.
+Risks could include tornadoes, hurricanes, floods, equipment failure, cyberattacks or sudden illnesses of key employees.

 Plan for Resiliency

-• Cross-train employees to cover necessary duties if your key people are unable to come to work.
+• Cross-train employees to cover necessary duties if key people are unavailable.

-• Decentralize operations of key tasks to ensure at least parts of your business are up and running when disaster strikes.
+• Decentralize operations of critical tasks so parts of your business can keep running.

-• Have another location on-call in case you can't access your building.
+• Have an alternate location on call if you cannot access your primary building.

 • Back up critical data at least once a day to prevent loss.

-• Store records online or in a separate location to decrease the risk of a data breach.
+• Store important records offsite or online to reduce the risk of total loss.

-• Protect your equipment or prepare back-up equipment if yours is damaged or inaccessible.
+• Protect equipment or arrange for backup equipment if yours is damaged or inaccessible.

 Need insurance for You, Your Family or Your Business?